arianlundberg/BC-CCS/README.md

 have ExpressionSet data (eSet.CCS: subset of data to only include CCS genes, eSet.Data: used to identify most variable genes, eSet.noTestis: data after exclusion of Testis samples, eSet.final: all the data after final exclusions, cc.Genes: cell-cycle score genes), for the analyses in this project; the data was obtained from https://xenabrowser.net/datapages/?hub=https://toil.xenahubs.net:443

-It also contains standard (TCGA) abbreviations and color codes for the samples.
+It also contains standard TCGA abbreviations and color codes for the samples.

 ### Support or Contact

-Please contact Arian Lundberg : **arian.lundberg@ucsf.edu** if you have any furthur questions.
+Please contact Arian Lundberg: **arian.lundberg@ucsf.edu** if you have any furthur questions.

 Sincerely,
 Arian Lundberg